lbreak/date-picker/README.md

 # daterangepicker yii widget
-This is a daterangepicker package.
+This is a daterangepicker package a.

 eg:
 <?=DatePickerWidget::widget()?>